MicrosoftDocs/azure-docs/articles/update-center/update-manager-faq.md

 Arc-enabling of machines is a prerequisite for management with Update Manager.
 To move the saved searches.
 You can Arc-enable them and then use dynamic scoping feature to define the same scope of machines.
 [Learn more](manage-dynamic-scoping.md).

-### If I have been using pre and post-script or alerting capability in Automation Update management, How can I move to Azure Update Manager?
+### If I have been using pre and post-script or alerting capability in Automation Update management, how can I move to Azure Update Manager?

 These capabilities will be added to Azure Update Manager.
 For more information, see [guidance for moving from Automation Update management to Azure Update Manager](guidance-migration-automation-update-management-azure-update-manager.md).

 ### I'm using Automation Update Management on sovereign clouds; will I get region support in the new Azure Update Manager?

-Yes, Automation Update Manager will be rolled out to sovereign clouds in the coming months.
+Yes, Automation Update Manager will be rolled out to sovereign clouds soon.

 ## Pricing